mpj/cannonville/README.md

 One thing that might have struck you in the above examples is that (re)play doesn’t seem to require some sort of offset parameter.
 You might be wondering ”Can I only replay from from the beginning of the log?
 What if I ever need to resume from the middle?”

 The answer is that Cannonville manages offset for you.
-The offset for a `replay` session is persisted inside Cannonville, so if the application code that is `replay`ing events stops for some reason (such as a crash) and restarted, the `replay` session will resume after the last event the callback passed to `play` or `replay` called `ack()` for.
+The offset for a `play` or `replay` is persisted server-side, inside Cannonville, so if the application code that is `replay`ing events stops for some reason (such as a crash) and restarted,  `replay` will resume after the last event the callback passed to `play` or `replay` called `ack()` for.

+For this to work, we need to pass a *player id* when we call replay.
-For example, let’s say that we’ve written a couple of events to Cannonville.
+Let's have a look at how that work.
+For example, let’s say that we’ve written a couple of events to Cannonville:
 ```javascript
 import cannonville from 'cannonville'
 let connection = cannonville('localhost:1234')